 The saint was profoundly impressed by the simplicity and the poverty of God, who entered our world as a poor person.
 In his exuberance and passionate love for the incarnation of God that is revealed in Jesus of Nazareth, Francis invented a dramatic way to preach about this mystery.
 In 1223 he created the first Christmas crib so that the people around the Italian village of Greccio could have a practical and personal experience of the incarnation of Jesus and what it meant for ordinary people.

-On Christmas Eve, St. Francis invited the people of the region into a cave that he had filled with straw and animals.
+On Christmas Eve, Saint Francis invited the people of the region into a cave that he had filled with straw and animals.
 He wanted them to feel the heat generated by the animals in the stable and to smell the damp hay crammed into the cave’s close quarters.
 He prepared a crib that was originally intended for the animals’ food as a resting place for the infant Christ.
 A tradition tells us that during the liturgy, while Francis was preaching with deep feeling about God’s love, the child Jesus appeared and rested in Francis’ arms.

 The cave was a small, cramped space—quite unpleasant, certainly not exotic or romantic, particularly for farming people who labored in such conditions on a daily basis.
 However, it was a dramatic and practical demonstration of how God had entered and continues to enter into their familiar world.
 God, who is infinite love, shared their lot and lived as one of them.

-For St. Francis, Christmas reveals good news about God that we could never come upon by ourselves.
+For Saint Francis, Christmas reveals good news about God that we could never come upon by ourselves.
 Unprompted by us, God chose to become a human person by entering the universe through Mary’s womb.
 This wonderful good news saves us from inadequate images of God.
 The message of God choosing to live among us is the reason for such a great celebration by humans.

 Uniquely Christian Belief